AlenAlic/DANCE/README.md

-# xTDS Adjudication System
+# Dancing and Adjudication Network for Crossing Evaluation (DANCE) System

-A standalone version of the adjudication system that is integrated with the xTDS WebPortal.
+Web based adjudication system for Ballroom competitions.

 ## Installation (Ubuntu or Raspbian)
 This will assume a fresh installation of Ubuntu 18.04.
 The installation on Raspbian is similar.